1.5JZ – Everything You Need To Know

 Think of it as a cheap stroker upgrade at a fraction of the price of a full 2JZ package.

-Alternatively, it also provides an opportunity for those on lower budgets to enjoy the benefits of the 1JZ before potentially upgrading to 1.5JZ further later, when the budget suits.
+Alternatively, it also provides an opportunity for those on lower budgets to enjoy the benefits of the 1JZ before upgrading further to a 1.5JZ setup later when the budget suits.

 You also get to enjoy the impressive reliability that makes both engines so highly regarded.